fryerlab/choroid_contamination/Allen_Brain_Atlas/README.md

 ## 1. Create a counts matrix
 - The counts matrix will contains all hippocampus samples from the Allen Brain Atlas Aging, Dementia and TBI dataset.
   - © 2017 Allen Institute for Brain Science.
 Aging, Dementia and TBI.
 Available from: https://aging.brain-map.org/
-- The script **Allen_create_hippocampus_counts.Rmd** will create a counts table.
+- The script **Allen_create_hippocampus_counts.Rmd** will create a counts matrix.
   - 3 files are used as for input.
 They came directly from the Aging, Dementia and TBI download page.
     - **rsem_GRCh38.p2.gtf**
       - The gtf file provided from Allen does not contain chromosome location.
 Alternatively, you can download the same version from GENCODE that has the chromosome column.
-This file is called **. **.
+This file is called **gencode.v22.annotation.gtf.gz** and did not come direclty from the Allen website.
     - **tbi_data_files.csv**
     - **DonorInformation.csv**
   - The script will output 2 files.